Natural Enemies of Pests

 • The availability of flowering plants that provide these supplementary foods can increase the beneficial activity for natural enemies.
 See factsheet for a list of plants that are known to have high visitation by beneficial natural enemies.

-Download or view the CSU Extension’s PDF fact sheet for your reference.
+View CSU Extension’s fact sheets for your reference.